Pikachu973/PikaGen/README.md

 5. Updates?
 Yes.

 6. Suggested amount of threads?
 Using more threads will make the gen+checker more faster.
 But using too much threads will cause rate limits, and your proxies could get banned.
-I suggest using 150 threads max, and if you don't want to get rate limit or get your proxies banned, you should only use 100 threads max!
+If you don't want to constantly get rate limited or get your proxies banned, you should only use **100 threads max**!

 ---